zhangtai/hugo.zhangt.ai/content/post/2022/homelab-service-expose-with-haproxy.md

 - network
 ---

+> UPDATE(2023-01-09): I no longer use OpnSense anymore, instead I am using OpenWrt now.

-In this post I will show you how to expose the homelab services through HAPROXY as a reversed proxy, but keep in mind this is dangerous because anyone knows the domains you setup will be able to connect your homelab directly, and if you not securely setup your firewall they can be possibly hack you and your families devices.
+In this post I will show you how to expose the homelab services through HAPROXY as a reversed proxy, but keep in mind this is dangerous because anyone knows the domains you set up will be able to connect your homelab directly, and if you not securely setup your firewall they can hack you and your families devices.

 <!--truncate-->